 The Best American Travel Writing series is an annual essay collection drawn from the year’s best travel writing.
-The 2018 edition was edited by Cheryl Strayed. ($10 Kindle, $12 paperback)
+The 2019 edition was edited by Alexandra Fuller. ($10 Kindle, $12 paperback)

 Twain said that “Travel is fatal to prejudice”.
 He learned that lesson on his grand tour of the world and wrote about it in Innocents Abroad.
-This is also one of the cheapest gifts on this list at a whopping $3.99.
+Currently available for free using Kindle Unlimited.

 Give the gift of Amazon Prime.
 Reading e-books is the ultimate in packing efficiency.
 Some of the books mentioned here, most of the Lonely Planet guides and a ton of other titles are available for free on Kindle Unlimited with an Amazon Prime account.
-Get more information on Amazon Prime or purchase it here. ($39 for 3 months, $119 for a year)
+Get more information on Amazon Prime or purchase it here as a gift. ($39 for 3 months, $119 for a year)

 Crafty, Cute and Customizable Small Travel Gifts

-The above gifts for travelers all focus on the tragically practical, but sometimes you just need to buy something pretty.
-These Etsy travel gifts are all pretty, inspirational and customizeable to one degree or another.
+The above travel stocking stuffers all focus on the tragically practical, but sometimes you just need to buy something pretty.
+These Etsy travel gifts are all pretty, inspirational and some are even customizeable.

 Get stone coasters decoupaged with hand-torn vintage maps from your choice of many different locations. ($48)